 Yes.
-Vassar is an Apple Authorized service center.
+Vassar is an Apple Authorized Service Provider.
 The Computer Store sells Dell computers on-premises but uses the Apple Store for special rates for Apple Computers.
 We offer education discounts for all computers.
 For questions about the store, email firstname.lastname@example.org.

 How do I access my Vassar accounts?

 It is recommended that you activate your account as soon as you get the information.
-IAM will require that you create security questions and a 15–30 character passphrase.
-Once you’ve set up your account, you can go to mail.vassar.edu or any Google login prompt to access your Google Apps account.
+The account claim process will require you to set 4 challenge questions and a 15–30 character passphrase.
+Once you’ve done this, you may go to mail.vassar.edu or any Google login prompt to access your Google Apps account.

 What are some services available to Vassar students?